 Our Analysis and Test Results

-What sets apart the HP Envy 6055e from the rest of the lower-cost printers in our lineup is its excellent photo printing quality.
+The excellent photo printing quality is what sets apart the HP Envy 6055e from the rest of the lower-cost printers in our lineup.
 All things considered, the 6055e is not a bad choice for those looking for a very compact, low initial cost, high-quality photo printer.
 If you don't mind the HP ink plans, or print photos very rarely (but when you do you want those photos to be great), the 6055e is a good option.

 This is the biggest detractor of the 6055e.
-Its price per monochrome ream comes out to about $49.98, and color reams will cost about $62.48.
+Its price per monochrome ream is about $49.98, and color reams will cost about $62.48.
 That's about $25 for every 200 photos that you print.
 Compared to other printers in our lineup, that's very high upkeep costs.
-The 6055e's edge is that it has a low initial purchase price; however, becomes more and more expensive the longer you own and use it.
+The 6055e's edge is that it has a low initial purchase price; however, it becomes more expensive the longer you own and use it.

 Ease of Use

-The 6055e started strong in our testing here but had some interface issues that led to a reduced score.
+The 6055e started strong in our testing but had some interface issues that led to a reduced score.
 Setup is super straightforward.
-During WiFi setup, we hit a snag when we went to click the "Finish Setup" button in the app.
-The printer kept appearing to finish but then reverted to the "Finish Setup" screen over and over.
-Eventually, it connected, but it took the longest out of all of the HP models that we tested.
+During WiFi setup, we hit a snag when we clicked the "Finish Setup" button in the app.
+The printer kept appearing to finish but then reverted to the "Finish Setup" screen repeatedly.
+Eventually, it connected, but it took the longest out of all the HP models we tested.

 The 6055e had a strong performance here and would've scored better, but it had some unusually slow speeds when printing mixed text and photo documents.
 During our 9-page mixed text and color image document test, the 6055e struggled.
-It would stop and start abruptly over and over, eventually finishing the job after about 3 minutes and 15 seconds.
-Otherwise, the rest of the tests went well enough and it was able to pump out 10-page duplex documents in about 1 minute and 22 seconds, and simplex documents in about 2 minutes–not great, but not bad either relative to the rest of our lineup.
+It would stop and start abruptly repeatedly, eventually finishing the job after about 3 minutes and 15 seconds.
+Otherwise, the rest of the tests went well enough, and it was able to pump out 10-page duplex documents in about 1 minute and 22 seconds and simplex documents in about 2 minutes–not great, but not bad either relative to the rest of our lineup.

 — Alex Hocevar-Smith and Genaveve Bradshaw